cardillan/mindcode/doc/syntax/MINDUSTRY-TIPS-N-TRICKS.markdown

 ### Obtaining buildings

-If you want to know status of buildings out of processor range, or enemy ones, you need to use units to detect it with `getBlock` command.
-Do not confuse with `getblock`! `getBlock` retrieves a building, floor or type at the given coordinates if the unit is within position.
+You can obtain building and block information with the `getBlock` command.
+Do not confuse with the `getblock` command for world processors with only lowercase letters! `getBlock` retrieves the building, floor type or block type at the given coordinates if the unit is within the radius of the position (unit range).

 ```
 getBlock(x, y, type, building, floor)